 Even in a cruel story, where someone’s clearly the “bad guy,” we can still choose this character as our favorite.
 Some readers enjoy their flavor of abuse; others find them charming, despite everything.
 The most popular antagonist among these stories was the Tyrant in “The Portrait,” with six out of 24 votes; second was either the abusive, controlling Charlotte or the weak-willed Helena who betrayed her helpless friends in “Pressure.”
 Tied for third were the giantesses of “What I Deserve” and “Allegory.”
 Also mentioned: “Jessica,” “A Stitch in Time Saves Nine,” “The Power of Heartbreak,” “Ad Infinitum,” and “Every Time, The Same.”

 Four out of five readers surmised that Miss Kaneda wrote “Pressure,” with one outstanding guess of Theophilous Bolt.
-Will Edgecomb wrote “A Stitch in Time Saves Nine,” and 2/3 of readers knew this, but a couple people thought Mr. Taedis or Nyx could’ve written it, too.
+Nat Edgecomb wrote “A Stitch in Time Saves Nine,” and 2/3 of readers knew this, but a couple people thought Mr. Taedis or Nyx could’ve written it, too.

 Exploring the Author’s Other Work

 Primarily Cruel January was intended to learn who could write the cruelest story within a month’s time, but the secondary objective was to give exposure to talented writers.
 The function of anonymity attempted to make readers approach all the stories with an open mind, rather than worshipping a known favorite writer.
 Through this, I hope some obscure or lesser-known talent got some recognition they deserve.